astrotars/stream-flutter/README.md

 ### Step 2: Posting a Message

 Now we'll build the form to post a status message to our Stream activity feed.
 We won't dive into navigation and layout in this tutorial.
 Please refer to the source if you're curious about how we get to this screen.
-We'll need to build a form which takes what the user wants to say to their followers and submit that to Stream.
+We'll need to build a form that takes what the user wants to say to their followers and submit that to Stream.

 First, the form: